 It's never too early to start planning for the future.
 This is especially true for future homeowners.
 Even if you have never thought about owning a home or think that you may never want to, it's smart to plan ahead just in case.
-Trust us--taking care with your finances now has the potential to greatly impact your ability to achieve your goals in the years ahead.
+Trust us -- taking care with your finances now has the potential to greatly impact your ability to achieve your goals in the years ahead.
 Here are some tips we wish we would have known.

 Credit Card Utilization

 Lenders will want to see that you are not a financial risk when it comes to credit utilization.
-Generally, they'll want to see that you are not near your maximum credit limits; it is suggested that a healthy credit card utilization is less than 35% of your total credit limit for all of your credit cards.
+Generally, they'll want to see that you are not near your maximum credit limits; it is suggested that a healthy credit card utilization is less than 35 percent of your total credit limit for all of your credit cards.

 While it's very important that you establish lines of credit in order to build credit towards purchasing a home, buying a car, etc., it's also imperative that you are able to prove to lenders that you are responsible with your credit and will pay them on time.
 Keeping your credit utilization low now will help you prove to lenders that you are a worthwhile investment when you apply for a home loan in the future.